-Graduate and Postdoctoral Studies awards Differential Fee Waivers to international Doctoral students, and exceptionally to international Research Master’s students for each academic year.
-International students who are given a DFW are exempt from the international tuition supplement.
-The approximate value per term is $5,750 in a Ph.D and $6,500 in a Master's program.
+Graduate and Postdoctoral Studies allocates DFWs to McGill University faculties for international Doctoral students, and exceptionally to international research Master’s students for each academic year.
+International students who are allocated a DFW, by their respective faculties, are exempt from the international tuition supplement.

 - Registered with a full-time status (see explanation of residency in the Program Requirements section of the Graduate and Postdoctoral Studies Calendar)

 - Within Curriculum Year 1-3 (for Ph.D.) or Curriculum Year 1 (for Research Master’s) (see Student Advising Transcript).

 Students in a qualifying year or additional session are not eligible.
 Students in "privatized" programs are not eligible.
 Eligible international students are automatically considered by their academic units.
 Since DFWs are awarded based exclusively on unit nomination, there are no application forms provided/required.
 Interested students who cannot otherwise qualify for an external differential fee waiver (see below) should contact the Unit to which they are applying.

 Registration requirements for students who have been awarded a DFW by their Faculty/Unit: During the academic year for which they have been awarded a DFW, recipients are required to register as “full-time” for the Fall and Winter terms and “continuing” for the Summer term.

 If a student withdraws or is withdrawn from the University during the eligibility period, the DFW may be revoked.
 Removal of the DFW will result in the student having to pay full international student fees for the term in question.